tech-rules/DAVE2-Keras/README.md

 * Misc.
 Python libraries (numpy, pandas, openCV, matplotlib etc.)

 ## Final Thoughts:
 This was a fun little project.
 I learned a lot during this project, both in terms of DL concepts as well as the tools and flows avaialble to us.
-Deploying a DL networks for a specific problem may feel like trial and error at times, but it is essentially a series of methodical and guided experiments requiring patient logging and analysis of intermediate results.
-It is more in line with the scientific method than traditional software engineering.
+Training and deploying a DL networks for a specific problem may feel like trial and error at times, but it is essentially a series of methodical and guided experiments requiring patient logging and analysis of intermediate results.
+It is more in line with the scientific method than traditional software engineering. e.g. in this project, apart from multiple hyper-parameters of the CNN, we had multiple knobs in data gathering, data preparation, and data augmentation as well and the permutations of these choices can quickly become overwhelming.

+At the same time, it was very rewarding to see the results.
+Especially, observing the generalization from Track-1 to Track-2 was almost magical.
+This was constructed as a toy problem, but similar approaches are showing promising results in the real world.

+In terms of possible enhancements, we could include some form of reinforcement learning while training.
+As discussed earlier, there are multiple right answers for each frame, and we can reward e.g. adherence to the center of the lane or a more "smooth" ride over time.
+Also, we could extend this end-to-end DL approach to add more sensor inputs (e.g. lidar, radar etc.) and more control outputs (e.g. throttle, brake etc.).